 Hydrolyzed collagen may effectively decrease blood pressure in people with hypertension and improve metabolic function in people with type 2 diabetes.

 Hypertension, also known as high blood pressure, increases the risk of heart disease and stroke, two of the leading causes of death in the United States.
 Angiotensin-converting enzyme, or ACE, participates in blood pressure regulation, and active ACE can lead to high blood pressure.
 ACE inhibitors are common antihypertensive drugs used to reduce blood pressure.

 Collagen has shown effects at surprisingly broad dosages.
-A brief summary of the many dosages mentioned in this article follows.
+A summary of the many dosages mentioned in this article follows.

-Collagen is important for maintaining the structural integrity of every tissue in the body.
+Collagen is vital for maintaining the structural integrity of every tissue in the body.
 Aging decreases the body's capacity to synthesize collagen, contributing to skin aging, joint disease, and diminished bone health.
 Oral hydrolyzed collagen supplementation represents an inexpensive and convenient strategy to offset some of the physiological declines associated with aging.
 In particular, hydrolyzed collagen supplementation may improve various aspects of skin aging, decrease pain associated with osteoporosis, increase bone mineral density in postmenopausal women, and improve metabolic health in people with type 2 diabetes and hypertension.
-More studies are needed to distinguish the therapeutic benefits between the types of collagen (types I, II, and III) as well as the source (marine, bovine, chicken, and pig).
+More studies are needed to distinguish the therapeutic benefits between the types of collagen (types I, II, and III) and the source (marine, bovine, chicken, and pig).